“In Malawi” – the Most Complete Malawi Travel Guide on the Web

 Always sleep under a mosquito net on Lake Malawi

-Malawi is one of the countries with the highest number of malaria cases in the whole world.
+Malawi is one of the countries with the highest number of malaria cases in the world.
 On the lake and lowlands, risks are pretty high even in the dry season, while at altitudes above 1,200 meters, the dangers are reduced, although still present.

 As you should know, there is still no vaccine for malaria, although one has been tested recently, so the only way of avoiding the nastier forms of malaria is by taking prophylaxis.

 Keep in mind that taking malaria Prophylaxis won’t prevent you from getting malaria!
-What prophylaxis does is to protect from the most deadly forms (like brain malaria) and to soften the symptoms if you get it – Elena got malaria in Congo while taking the prophylaxis!
+What prophylaxis does is protect you from the most deadly forms (like brain malaria) and to soften the symptoms if you get it – Elena got malaria in Congo while taking the prophylaxis!

 Moreover, most doctors do not recommend taking any malaria prophylaxis for more than three months in a row, because the drug could permanently damage the body.
-If your stay is short term though, we definitely advise taking malaria tablets.
+If your stay is short-term, though, we definitely advise taking malaria tablets.

 If you don’t want to take the prophylaxis, be sure to cover your body at dusk and spray a ton of repellent.
 Look for guesthouses with mosquito nets.